Scott8586/CertTime/README.md

 [![Build Status](https://travis-ci.org/Scott8586/CertTime.svg?branch=master)](https://travis-ci.org/Scott8586/CertTime)

 ## CertTime

 Determine time left on a certificate.
 This code is a compilation of a couple of things I saw on the internet and stack overflow for extracting the time left on a certificate.
-Here I added printing the serial number, and take multiple certs on the command line.
+Here I added printing the serial number, issued to entity, and take multiple certs on the command line.
+Should work with either python2 or python3.

 The function

 ```